 |October/November/December||1 October (or as soon as possible after registration)|

 The above dates apply to those students who register or re-register for 1 October.
-If you are a cross-sessional student and have a different registration date your payment dates may differ.
+If you are a cross-sessional student and have a different registration date, then your payment dates may differ.
 Further information on payments is available on the Finance webpages.

-The standard Research Councils (RCUK) stipend for 2015-16 is £14,057 and all University Scholarships paid at this standard rate will be paid at the same level.
-Part-time scholarships are normally paid at 50% of this rate.
-Some scholarships may have different stipend levels - this will be detailed in your scholarship award letter.
+The standard UK Research Council (RCUK) stipend for 2017-18 is £14,553 and all University Scholarships paid at this standard rate will be paid at the same level.
+Part-time scholarships are normally paid at 50%.
+Some scholarships may have different stipend levels and this will be detailed in your scholarship award letter.

 Scholarship confirmation letters

-If you require a letter confirming your scholarship (e.g. for a Visa extension or proof of income) please email email@example.com with your name, registration number and type of scholarship, letting us know whether you require a hard copy.
-We will normally be able to produce the letter within a few days, and will reply to your email with a PDF copy of the letter.
+If you require a letter confirming your scholarship (e.g. for a visa extension or as proof of income) please email email@example.com with your name, registration number and type of scholarship, letting us know whether you require a hard copy.
+We can normally produce letters within a few days, and will reply to your email with a PDF.
 If you require a hard copy we can post this or let you know when it is ready for collection.

 Other opportunities for scholarship holders

 Research Councils and other organisations offer internship schemes and additional training opportunities for scholarship holders'

 - AHRC International Placement Scheme supports the placement of postgraduate students and early career researchers on short-term fellowships at overseas research institutions.
 See the AHRC website for details.